-- If you plan to buy two buses, do you have the staff ready to drive and maintain the buses on a regular basis?
+- If you plan to buy two buses, do you have the staff ready to drive and maintain the buses regularly?

-In simple terms, your bus should have sufficient space to accommodate all passengers and make sure nobody is left behind.
-Your bus should be compliant with all state and federal regulations, it should accommodate all your passengers even those with special needs and it should make the optimal use of your financial resources.
+Simply put, your bus should have sufficient space to accommodate all passengers and ensure nobody is left behind.
+Your bus should comply with all state and federal regulations, accommodate all your passengers, even those with special needs, and make optimal use of your financial resources.
 Also, remember that every person is not of the same size.
-Some people take more space than others.
-If your bus has to accommodate passengers with special needs or disabilities, then you will have to reduce the number of seats for other passengers and make space for wheelchairs.
+Some people take up more space than others.
+If your bus has to accommodate passengers with special needs or disabilities, you will have to reduce the number of seats for other passengers and make space for wheelchairs.
 Ideally, one wheelchair requires the space of at least 2 full passenger seats.
 Finally, keep the growth factor in mind.
 15 passengers today can be 25 in less than 2 years, so ask yourself how long you want to use the bus before trading it in.

 HOW MUCH STORAGE IS REQUIRED?

-A bus can be configured with luggage storage overhead, inside the passenger cabin and rear storage is available with or without a rear wall.
+A bus can be configured with luggage storage overhead, inside the passenger cabin, and rear storage is available with or without a rear wall.
 Undercarriage storage is available only on coach buses with a large passenger seating capacity.
-This is important if your bus will be used for overnight trips or for long-distance travel.
+This is important if your bus is used for overnight or long-distance trips.
 Passengers traveling long distances tend to carry more luggage with them.
 An SUV or trailer is an acceptable occasional solution.
-Try not to over equip your vehicle for a once a year excursion.
+Try not to over-equip your vehicle for a once-a-year excursion.

-Buses carrying seniors, passengers with disabilities or special needs will require additional space for wheelchairs, walkers, oxygen tanks and more.
-If the bus carries seniors on shopping trips then consider room for purchases and merchandise as well.
+Buses carrying seniors, passengers with disabilities, or special needs will require additional space for wheelchairs, walkers, oxygen tanks, etc. Consider room for purchases and merchandise if the bus carries seniors on shopping trips.
 Always discuss your requirements in detail when you talk to a bus dealer.

-Providing storage space means you may have to sacrifice the number of passenger seats on your bus.
-This may force you to buy a bigger bus, add a luggage rack, overhead storage or multiple vehicles.
+Providing storage space means you may sacrifice the number of passenger seats on your bus.
+This may force you to buy a bigger bus, add a luggage rack, overhead storage, or use multiple vehicles.

 Once you have accessed your storage requirements, there are three main storage options to consider:

-- Front or Rear storage compartments: These compartments are available inside the passenger cabin and can come with our without rear walls.
-They are appropriate for medical equipment, books, backpacks, bags, wheelchairs, collapsible walkers, luggage items and more.
+- Front or Rear storage compartments: These are available inside the passenger cabin and can come with or without rear walls.
+They are appropriate for medical equipment, books, backpacks, bags, wheelchairs, collapsible walkers, luggage items, and more.